Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab2-A(AKS).md

    ![](./Media/aks-endpoint.png)

-2. Copy the IP address of the **miyagi-ui** and enter it into the browser.
+2. Copy the External IP address of the **miyagi-ui** and enter it into the browser.
 You should now see the Miyagi frontend.

    ![](./Media/miyagi-ui.png)